Mockingbird

 We are a nonprofit organization with a mission to foster mother-daughter relationships in a philanthropic organization committed to community service, leadership development and cultural experiences.

-Currently, our chapter supports over 20 philanthropies in and around the Dallas area.
+With over 270 members, our chapter supports over 20 philanthropies in and around the Dallas area.
 Some of the community service areas supported by our chapter include: disadvantaged children’s services, educational organizations, food and clothing pantries, healthcare, children and adults with special needs, elderly, environmental preservation and animal organizations.

 Join Our Chapter